Sci Tech

 AI increases our competency to deal with difficult, complex even dangerous tasks.
 It has also proved to be a great teaching aid, especially for students with disabilities and the elderly.

 Factoring in the innumerable possibilities, various startups across the world based on artificial intelligence or its derived applications have received funding from global investors.
-Some of the leading examples include Momenta – William Li’s NIO Capital, Niramai – Koichi Hori’s Dream Incubator, XRVision – Rajat Khare’s Boundary Holding, UiPath – Philippe Laffont’s Coatue, etc.
+Some of the leading examples include Momenta – William Li’s NIO Capital, Niramai – Koichi Hori’s Dream Incubator, XRVision – Venture capitalist Rajat Khare’s Boundary Holding, UiPath – Philippe Laffont’s Coatue, etc.

 This sets the premise for other similar ventures, old or new, to dwell deeper into the applications of artificial intelligence and come up with unique ideas that can benefit the society.